antonis-manaras/antonis-manaras.github.io/DEPLOY_GUIDE.md

             ```
     *   Save your changes.
 DNS changes can take some time to propagate (from a few minutes to 48 hours).

-Once propagation is complete, your Astrotype blog will be accessible at your custom domain.
+Once propagation is complete, your blog will be accessible at your custom domain.
 GitHub will also automatically provision an SSL certificate for your site.